rt23456p/Web_Privacy/README.md

 <br />

 ### Companies that are known for selling your data
-Microsoft, Yahoo, Google, Facebook, Paltalk, AOL, Skype, Apple, cisco , more to be known
+Microsoft, Yahoo, Google, Facebook, Paltalk, AOL, Skype, Apple, CISCO , more to be known

 <br />
 <br />